uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 3. An IAM group with the necessary policies and permissions for users needed to create and run the devices.
 4. An IAM user to use for creating, configuring and running the Greengrass devices.

-More detail can be found in [HOWTO:Greengrass IAM](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/greengrass/IAM.md) for those unfamiliar with IAM or needing more detail, but essentially you want to end up with:
+More detail can be found in [HOWTO: Greengrass IAM](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/greengrass/IAM.md) for those unfamiliar with IAM or needing more detail, but essentially you want to end up with:

+1. A _Greengrass_ServiceRole_ for the AWS Greengrass service
-1. A _uhppoted-greengrass_ policy for provisioning (a.ka. installing and configuring) the AWS Greengrass `core` and `thing` devices.
+2. A _uhppoted-greengrass_ policy for provisioning (a.ka. installing and configuring) the _AWS Greengrass_ `core` and
+   `thing` devices.
 The AWS [Minimal IAM policy for installer to provision resources](https://docs.aws.amazon.com/greengrass/v2/developerguide/provision-minimal-iam-policy.html) in the Greengrass devleoper guide is a good starting point.
-2. A _uhppoted-greengrass_ group for the users to be given the permissions required to provision the AWS Greengrass `core` and
+3. A _uhppoted-greengrass_ group for the users to be assigned the permissions required to provision the AWS Greengrass `core` and
    `thing` devices.
-3. A _uhppoted-greengrass_ user for provisioning the AWS Greengrass `core` and `thing` devices.
+4. A _uhppoted-greengrass_ user for provisioning the AWS Greengrass `core` and `thing` devices.

 And (_optionally_) for the AWS Greengrass CLI:

 1. A _uhppoted-greengrass-cli_ policy for the AWS Greengrass CLI.
-2. A _uhppoted-greengrass-cli_ group for the users to be given the permissions required to use the AWS Greengrass CLI.
+2. A _uhppoted-greengrass-cli_ group for the users to be assigned the permissions required to use the AWS Greengrass CLI.
 3. A _uhppoted-greengrass-cli_ user for the AWS Greengrass CLI.

-The CLI setup is a convenience and is not required if you don't anticipate needing to use the AWS Greengrass CLI to debug/manage
+The CLI setup is a convenience and is not required if you don't anticipate needing to use the _AWS Greengrass CLI_ to debug/manage
-`core` or `thing` devices - chances are you'll probably need it at some point though, particularly if this is your first time through.
+`core` or `thing` devices.
+Chances are you'll probably need it at some point though, particularly if this is your first time through.
 For more information, see [Greengrass CLI](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-cli-component.html).